anandsundaramoorthysa/REPO1.ANAND.Face_Dec_Rec/README.md

    pip install -r requirements.txt
    ```

-This will help isolate dependencies and ensure compatibility across different environments.
+This approach will help isolate dependencies and ensure compatibility across different environments.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.